JereKoi/Fullstack/README.md

 # Fullstack

-Helsinki University assigments on fullstack course
+Helsinki University assignments on full stack course

+Each part of the course and its assignments are in their respective folders.